jessedp/pihole5-list-tool/README.md

         advertising sites.
 This fixes many problems like YouTube watch history, videos on news sites and so on.
 - __Whitelist+Optional__ - These are needed depending on the service you use.
-They may contain some tracking site but sometimes it's necessary to add bad domains to make a few services to work.
+They may contain some tracking sites but sometimes it's necessary to add bad domains to make a few services to work.
 - __Whitelist+Referral__ - People who use services like Slickdeals and Fatwallet need a few sites (most of them are either trackers or ads) to be whitelisted to work